micro-community/how-to-join/.github/ISSUE_TEMPLATE.md

 ---
-name: new applicant
+name: Join Micro Open Community
-about: Create a new request to apply for a member
+about: Create a new request to apply
-title: '[Apply to Join] I am a go-micro lover and coder'
+title: "[Apply to Join] I am a go-micro lover and coder"
-labels: 'applicant'
+labels: applicant
 assignees: ''

 ---